-What's a Podcast and Why?
+What's A Podcast And Why?

 First, let's go back to the basics because that's where I was just six months ago.
-A podcast is basically an audioprogram that you can listen to on your iPhone or other cell phone.
+A podcast is basically an audio program that you can listen to on your iPhone or other cell phone.
 You can also listen to them on your desktop computer, or tablet.
 The best way I can describe it is like commercial-free radio broadcast about a specific topic.

 Most podcasts are anywhere from 20 minutes to over an hour, with an average of about 30-40 minutes.
-That's where they come in as a great form of media - they are the perfect length for driving on a commute, for a workout, or for waiting while travelling.
+That's where they come in as a great form of media - they are the perfect length for driving on a commute, for a workout, or for waiting while traveling.
 Think of it as an audio-blog post in some regards - you get the content you're looking for, but in an audio format so you can enjoy it on the move.
 You can't really read a blog while driving!

 If you've never listened to a podcast, it's pretty easy to do.
 The iPhone comes with a built-in Podcast application, and Android phones can use the Stitcher app.
 Once you open the app, search for the Podcast you want, and then hit play.
 If you're reading this on your iPhone, you can click the links below as well!

 Anyway, here are some of my favorite investing podcasts, in no particular order.
 If you've never listened to a podcast, I urge you to give it a shot with any of the ones below:

 Here's our list of the top money and investing podcasts.
 Some focus specifically on certain areas of money and investing (such as real estate), while others take a more broad focus on the subject.
 I think you'll find aspects of each podcast show entertaining.